-TransBio is involved in several research lines including single-cell analysis, patient stratification, Translational Applications of Whole Genome Sequencing or Oral Microbiome characterization among others.
-Some highlights are:
+TransBio is involved in several research lines including single-cell analysis, spatial profiling, patient stratification, Translational Applications of Whole Genome Sequencing or Oral Microbiome characterization among others.

 STATegRa: a Data Integration Framework.

 STATegRa is a Bioconductor package with classes and tools for multi-omics data integration.
 The new biomedical research environment, where many data types (multi-omics) are being generated in a daily basis, opens a new world around data integration.
 If we are able to combine different data or regulatory layers, we’ll gain information and move to a holistic world view.
 However, new tools to deal with these large and heterogeneous data sets in an integrative manner are needed.
 STATegRa package wants to provide not only the tools but a consolidated framework for data integration.

 NAGEN 1000: Whole Genome Sequencing for Rare Diseases in Navarra.

 The Navarre 1000 Genomes Project (NaGen1000) was launched in 2016 as an initiative promoted by the biomedical research center Navarrabiomed to set the stage for future implementation of sequencing as a routine resource for the development of genomic medicine in SNS-Osasunbidea.